yuta-51/portfolio/index.md

 ---

 ### Summary
-> I am a computer engineering graduate seeking job opportunities in the field of data.
+> Hello!
+I am a recent computer engineering graduate seeking job opportunities in the field of data.
-On this personal website, I showcase my projects, accomplishments, and skills.
+This is a personal website where I showcase my projects, accomplishments, and skills.
 Please use the navigation bar on the top right of the page to see my projects or go towards the bottom of this page for my resume and contact information.
+Thank you for visiting!

 ### Aspiration
-> During my four years at Cal Poly, I discovered my interest in programming and working with data.
+> During my four years pursuing an degree in computer engineering, I discovered my interest in programming and working with data.
 My final-year project about deep learning showed me how powerful data can be from a business prespective.
 This sparked my interest in pursuing a career in data.
 I felt that it would give me a chance to make large, positive impacts with my work, which is something I value heavily.
 Currently, I am searching for an entry-level software engineer, data analyst, data engineer, or data scientist position to kick start my career in the field of data.
 If you are interested in my resume and/or contact information, please keep scrolling down on this page.

 # Education